samulipo/samulipo.github.io/presentations.md

 # Upcoming talks

+- 1/2020: *Do Bayesian models help us to understand the human mind?* Mind and Matter workshop, University of Helsinki.
 - 1/2020: *Artificial intelligence in scientific research - a new style of reasoning?* <a href="https://www.filosofinenyhdistys.fi/fiphi-2020/" target="_blank">FiPhi 2020</a>.

 - 10/2019: *Learning from field experiments.* Workshop, <a href="https://www.helsinki.fi/en/conferences/behavioural-insights-in-designing-public-policy-interventions" target="_blank">Be­ha­vi­oural in­sights in design­ing pub­lic policy & in­ter­ven­tions</a>.